FiveTotallySpies/Spydle/README.md

 - Running spring with no profile will run the default application
 - Running spring with profile "dev" will output additional debug logs

+If you run both the "Frontend" and "Gameserver" with `local` profile on your machine, you can effectively run the backend as well as the frontend without having to go through the cloud deployment.
+This allows for much easier testing.

 In order to configure which profile your application will run with, you should following installation instructions for building from source, and configure this profile in your IntelliJ.

 ## Design Patterns